davedoesdev/qlobber-fsq/README.md

     - You can supply an array of filter functions - each will be called in turn with the `filtered_handlers` from the previous one.

-    - The filter function(s) are also available as the `filter` property of the `QlobberFSQ` object and can be changed whenever you want.
+    - An array containing the filter functions is also available as the `filters` property of the `QlobberFSQ` object and can be modified at any time.

 <sub>Go: [TOC](#tableofcontents)</sub>